Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 The kid’s clubs are an exciting place that children won’t want to leave, though adults can get in on the fun during open houses that take place throughout the sailing.

 Adults looking for some entertainment just for them will want to venture into Europa, an adults-only district with five themed bars and lounges for guests over 18.
 And while there is an adult pool on deck 11, if you journey up to deck 13, you’ll find another adults-only sundeck that is rarely busy.
+Just be careful if you’re going up to deck 13 because it can be very windy up there on sea days, and I’ve had drinks tip over on tables when I wasn’t holding the glass.

-Who Will Love the Disney Fantasy
+Who will love the Disney Fantasy

 5. Disney Wish